drovandi/CSProDashboard/README.md

 # CSPro Dashboard

-CsPro Dashboard is an open-source Java web application built on the database created using [CsPro2Sql](https://github.com/mauroIstat/CsPro2Sql).
+CsPro Dashboard is an open-source Java ##Spring-based## web application built on the database created using [CsPro2Sql](https://github.com/mauroIstat/CsPro2Sql).
 The web application can be easily configured in order to provide out-of-the-box several reports, i.e. age distribution, sex distribution, religion distribution, average number household members, etc.

 ## What you’ll need